Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nibbles (Intermediate) Linux Box.md

 # Resolution summary
 - Logged into PostgreSQL with default credentials
-- Found PostgreSQL exploit and
+- Ran a found PostgreSQL exploit and received a shell
-- Text
+- Located SUID /usr/bin/find on the target machine
+- Found "find" bin in the GTFOBINS website and went throught the steps to escalate privileges and received a root shell

 ## Improved skills
 - psql tool enumeration